-Though it is now understood that lobular breast cancer is a separate breast cancer histologic sub-type, there is still a critical need for more research.
+Since lobular breast cancer is a separate breast cancer histologic subtype, there is a critical need for people with ILC to participate in clinical trial research.

 How Clinical Trials Help Advance ILC Research and Can Benefit Participants

 Clinical trials help scientists and doctors to better understand how to refine current standard of care breast cancer treatments.
 When people with ILC participate in clinical trials in large enough numbers, the study impact can be analyzed specifically for ILC along with ductal breast cancer.
-This is sometimes referred to as a clinical trial “enriched” for people with ILC.
+Depending on what proportion of the clinical trial enrollment patients with ILC comprise, this may be referred to as a clinical trial “enriched” for people with ILC.

 People with ILC participating in clinical trials may also receive a new treatment that is hoped to be more effective but not yet available outside of a research setting.
 Clinical trials will often compare the addition of such newer treatments to the current standard of care treatment.
 Many people with ILC also like the idea that their participation in a trial may provide benefits to future patients.

 LBCA is advocating for more clinical trials that are designed for people with ILC to both foster development of new therapies and to refine the application of current therapies specifically for ILC.
-LBCA is also advocating for more ILC-enrichment in planned larger breast cancer clinical trials to enable analysis of the impact of drugs being tested in patients with ILC.
+LBCA is also advocating for more ILC-enrichment in planned larger breast cancer clinical trials to enable more ILC-specific analysis of the impact of drugs being tested in patients.

 Finding Clinical Trials and Determining Whether to Participate